-Distributions by the underlying funds and changes in asset allocations may result in taxable distributions of ordinary income or capital gains.
+• Distributions by the underlying funds, redemptions of shares in the underlying Price funds, and changes in asset allocations may result in taxable distributions of ordinary income or capital gains.

-Tax Consequences of Hedging
+Tax consequences of hedging

 Entering into certain options, futures, swaps, and forward foreign exchange contracts and transactions may result in the application of the mark-to-market and straddle provisions of the Internal Revenue Code.
 These provisions could result in the fund being required to distribute gains on such transactions even though it did not close the contracts during the year or receive cash to pay such distributions.
 The fund may not be able to reduce its distributions for losses on such transactions to the extent of unrealized gains in offsetting positions.